What California's New Advanced Clean Car Rule Means for Other States

 What states have already adopted or have begun rulemaking to adopt ACC II rule?

-Vermont was the first state to adopt ACC II in December 2022, and Washington and Oregon subsequently adopted ACC II later that month.
-At the time of this article’s publication, New York was the most recent state to adopt ACC II on December 28.
+Vermont was the first state to adopt ACC II in December 2022; New York, Washington and Oregon subsequently adopted ACC II later that month.
+In 2023, Rhode Island, New Jersey, and Maryland have also since adopted ACC II.
 Massachusetts, Delaware, and Colorado have either already begun rulemaking or indicated their interest in doing so formally.

 An important note on implementation: Under the Clean Air Act, states must give manufacturers a two-year “lead-time” when they adopt the ACC II rule before the regulations can go into effect, which means that in order to participate in the first year of ACC II (model year 2026), states must have adopted the rule by the end of calendar year 2022.
 States who adopt ACC II in 2023 will begin the program for vehicles in model year 2027.